Why MOT?

 - University of Strathclyde

 Together with Newcastle University, the Singapore Institute of Technology offers you the chance to pursue a prestigious degree in Marine Engineering, Naval Architecture or Offshore Engineering.
-This subsidized degree programme can be completed in two years.
+This subsidised degree programme can be completed in two years.
 You can pursue a Bachelor of Engineering with Honours in Marine Engineering, Naval Architecture or Offshore Engineering.

 Keith Hah